COVID-19 Updates and FAQs

 If you haven't been following the recommendations for taking care of your braces up to this point, now would be a great time to start.
 Do everything you can to prevent things from breaking so that you don't have to worry about what to do with a broken bracket or wire.
 That being said, your comfort is more important than the braces themselves.
-In general, if there is something you need to do to make yourself comfortable that includes removing or cutting something, we recommended doing it and having it fixed later.
+In general, if there is something you need to do to make yourself comfortable that includes removing or cutting something, we recommend doing it and having it fixed later.

-Small pokey wire on a bracket.
-Some brackets are tied into the main wire with a smaller wire that is twisted to tighten around the bracket.
+Small pokey wire on a bracket: Some brackets are tied into the main wire with a smaller wire that is twisted to tighten around the bracket.
 The twisted ends can sometimes bend outward and poke the cheek or lip.
 This kind of pokey wire can be pushed in towards the tooth with the eraser end of a pencil.

-Large sores, cuts or infections.
-If a cut or sore is being caused by a pokey wire as described above, it should resolve itself after following the steps above.
+Large sores, cuts or infections: If a cut or sore is being caused by a pokey wire as described above, it should resolve itself after following the steps above.
 If it does not resolve or if you have a particularly large cut or sore please call us to set up an emergency appointment.
 True infections that you feel are being caused by orthodontic appliances should also be seen as soon as possible.
 Signs of infections can include swelling, pus, and redness.
-Dental infections that are not related to the orthodontic appliances should be seen be your general dentist.
+Dental infections that are not related to the orthodontic appliances should be seen by your general dentist.

-Active springs.
-Bitejumpers and other springs placed along with the braces continue to be active over time.
+Active springs: “Bitejumpers” and other springs placed along with the braces continue to be active over time.
 This means that with longer time periods between appointments they can move your teeth more than the desired amount.
 If you notice any unusual movements, including teeth being pushed too far in one direction or spaces getting unusually large please call us.

-Unusual pain or discomfort.
-Most patients know that they can expect a certain amount of discomfort during orthodontic treatment.
+Unusual pain or discomfort: Most patients know that they can expect a certain amount of discomfort during orthodontic treatment.
 This discomfort can change in location and severity throughout their time in orthodontics.
-It is also important to note that during these times in particular most people will have a higher amount of stress which can lead to clinching and grinding, causing more pain in their teeth and jaws.
+It is also important to note that during these times in particular most people will have a higher amount of stress which can lead to clenching and grinding, causing more pain in their teeth and jaws.
 However, if you have a severe and unusual amount of pain please call us.

 FOR PATIENTS WITH EXPANDERS